What Is Business Process Modeling? Definitions and How to Start

 Or take expense reimbursement, another process many businesses employ daily.
 Employees want to know exactly what they need to do when submitting requests and what stages the request will go through before they are reimbursed.
 Building and sharing a process model makes all team members aware of how expense reimbursement is handled and will reduce frustration among employees and the reviewers in HR.

-Why is Business Process Modeling important?
+Why is process modeling important?

 Business process modeling is a physical representation of process activities and provides a holistic view of processes.
 It also provides a more granular understanding of the specific steps involved.
 To better understand the importance of business process modeling, consider these benefits: